-Pete stepped in for John Siegler after he sprained his wrist on tour back in the day along with a couple of vacation dates for Klyde Jones.
+Pete stepped in for John Siegler after he sprained his wrist on tour along with a couple of vacation dates for Klyde Jones.
 It's truly amazing how quickly he can learn a strong set and make it look easy.

-We utilized Pete's talents on a few dates for our 30th Anniversary Tour.
-I remember a couple of times I glanced over his way thinking it was really John Pierce playing.
-He's a solid player.
+We utilized Pete's talents on a couple of dates for our 30th Anniversary Tour.
+I remember glancing over his way several times thinking it was really John Pierce playing.
+Very solid player.

 Pete Martin substituted for Graham Maby several times, most notably in order for Graham to be present at the birth of his first child.
 I found him to be eminently proficient and an excellent stage mate.

-Pete has come through for us on many occasions, both planned and unplanned.
+Pete has come through for us on many occasions, both planned and unplanned, as a sub for Larry Junstrom.
 He's fun to work with, professional to a fault, and mixes well with the band.

 I used Pete on a couple of gigs when Matt Bissonette needed a break.
 He may not be the flashiest player out there but he's flexible and gets the job done.